odoo/runbot/README.md

 Create a new repo for odoo
 ![Odoo repo configuration](runbot/documentation/images/repo_odoo.png "Odoo repo configuration")

-- **Name**: `odoo` It will be used as the directory name to export the sources
+- **Name**: `odoo` It will be used as the directory name to export the sources.
-- **Identityfile** is only usefull if you want to use another ssh key to access a repo
+- **Identity File** is only useful if you want to use another ssh key to access a repo.
 - **Project**: `R&D` by default.
 - **Modules to install**: `-*` in order to remove them from the default `-i`.
 This will speed up installation.
 To install and test all modules, leave this space empty or use `*`.
 Some modules may be blacklisted individually, by using `*-module,-other_module, l10n_*`.
-- **Server files**: `odoo-bin` will allow runbot to know the possible file to use to launch odoo. odoo-bin is the one to use for the last version, but you may want to add other server files for older versions (comma separated list).
+- **Server files**: `odoo-bin` will allow runbot to know the possible file to use to launch odoo. `odoo-bin` is the one to use for the last version, but you may want to add other server files for older versions (comma separated list).
 The same logic is used for manifest files.
 - **Manifest files**: `__manifest__.py`.
-This field is only usefull to configure old versions of odoo.
+This field is only useful to configure old versions of odoo.
 - **Addons path**: `addons,odoo/addons`.
 The paths where addons are stored in this repository.
 - **Mode**: `poll` since github won't hook your runbot instance.
 Poll mode is limited to one update every 5 minutes. *It is advised to set it in hook mode later and hook it manually of from a cron or automated action to have more control*.
 - **Remotes**: `git@github.com:odoo/odoo.git` A single remote is added, the base odoo repo.
 Only branches will be fetched to limit disk usage and branches will be created in the backend.
 It is possible to add multiple remotes for forks.